-(a) The vehicle shall be used exclusively for the transport of patients from one building in a licensed hospital to another building in the same licensed hospital.
+(a) The vehicle shall be used exclusively for the transport of patients from one facility in a licensed hospital to another facility in the same licensed hospital.
 The vehicle shall not be used to respond to emergencies, to transport emergency patients, or to transport patients for any purpose other than intra-hospital facility transfers.

-(b) The hospital shall be licensed by the Board and licensure records shall be on file with the Department's Division of Licensure and Certification.
+(b) The hospital shall be licensed by the Board and licensure records shall be on file with the Department's Bureau of Health Provider Standards.

 (c) Each building from which patients are sent or by which patients are received shall be operated by the licensed hospital, as documented in the hospital's licensure records.
-Patients sent from a building operated by one licensed hospital to a building operated by another licensed hospital will be considered inter-facility and NOT intra-facility transfers, regardless of whether the licensed facilities are owned or operated by the same entity.
+Patients sent from a facility operated by one licensed hospital to a facility operated by another licensed hospital will be considered inter-facility and NOT intra-facility transfers, regardless of whether the licensed facilities are owned or operated by the same entity.

-(d) All crew members on board the vehicle shall be hospital employees.

-Authors: William Crawford, M.D., Stephen Wilson Statutory Authority: Code of Ala.
+All crew members on board the vehicle shall be (d) hospital employees.
+Authors: William Crawford, M.D., and Jamie Gray Statutory Authority: Code of Ala.
 1975, §22-18-1, et seq.
 History: Filed September 1, 1982.
 Repealed and Replaced: Filed September 20, 1996; effective October 24, 1996.
 Amended: Filed March 20, 2001; effective April 24, 2001.
 Repealed and New Rule: December 17, 2007; effective January 21, 2008.
-Repealed and New Rule: Filed April 20, 2011; effective May 25, 2011.
-Ed.
+Repealed and Filed April 20, 2011; effective May 25, 2011.
+New Rule: Ed.
 Note: Rule .07 was renumbered .16 and original Rule 420-2-1-.16 Responsibility For Patient was repealed as per certification filed April 20, 2011; effective May 25, 2011.
 Repeal and New Rule: Filed March 16, 2017; effective April 30, 2017.
 Repeal and New Rule: Filed February 20, 2019; effective April 6, 2019.
+Repeal and New Rule: Filed April 7, 2020; effective June 14, 2020.
+Repeal and New Rule: Filed February 17, 2022; effective April 14, 2022.